 Opportunities to express how you are feeling about events – both past and present – can help you form deep and lasting friendships with others.
 [See blog post: She Called Me By Name]

-It must be so frustrating to feel the effects of dementia start to cloud your thinking and your ability to process information.
+Feeling the effects of dementia start to cloud your thinking and your ability to process information is stressful.
 Bringing meaningful and engaging activities to your day is an obvious way to reduce these frustrations.

-We all need opportunities to express ourselves and to fill our days with positive interactions with another human being.
+We all need opportunities to express ourselves and to fill our days with positive interactions with others.
 This doesn’t change with a dementia diagnosis.

 It reminds me of an email that was making the rounds in 2007.
 It was from Richard Taylor, the author of Alzheimer’s from the Inside Out.
 The email was a very compelling plea to treat him as a whole person and ended with this: